antrea-io/antrea/docs/security.md

-and restrict the set of allowed [volumes](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#volumes-and-file-systems) to exclude `hostPath`. **This guidance applies to all multi-tenancy clusters and is not specific to Antrea.**.
-To quote the K8s documentation:
+and restrict the set of allowed [volumes](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#volumes-and-file-systems) to exclude `hostPath`. **This guidance applies to all multi-tenancy clusters and is not specific to Antrea.** To quote the K8s documentation:

 > There are many ways a container with unrestricted access to the host filesystem can escalate privileges, including reading data from other